-In carefully distinguishing it from "esteem" for those one disagrees with, Habermas (2009: 69) builds his template for a post-secular society upon the value of tolerance: "Toleration means that believers, members of other religions, and nonbelievers must concede each other's right to observe convictions, practices, and ways of life which they themselves reject."
+In carefully distinguishing it from "esteem" for those one disagrees with, life which they themselves reject."
 The members of Santo Daime in Belgium agree.
 They applaud the ideals of both secularism and traditional religion, and they expect toleration of their mystical practices in return.
 According to Michele Dillon (2012: 255), "Habermas' view of religion's potential as a remedial cultural resource for contemporary societal ills is shared by many religious leaders."
 Among scholars there is now a lively debate about the future prospects of a "post-secular society" (e.g. Abeysekara 2008; de Vries and Sullivan 2006; Gorski et al. 2012; Harrington 2007; Ziebertz and Riegel 2008, 2010).